fouadhusseini/whitepaper/README.md

-7. Recommended approach to implementing the OPIN initiative
+<strong>7.
+Recommended approach to implementing the OPIN initiative</strong>

 This paper has set out the reasoning behind creating an open insurance standard as well as an overview of the key aspects of implementation.
 Incumbents through sharing data will be prompted to develop better ways of engaging with customers, develop new commercial models and allow the economic and societal benefits of wider access to data to emerge.